Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Interaction with the environment

 \subsection{ECME viability and the neutron star versus MWD central engine}

-Taken together, Sections~\ref{sec:injection}, \ref{sec:velocity_ceiling}, \ref{sec:accretion_propeller} show that the most plausible ECME LPRTs are long-period, relatively low-field neutron stars moving slowly through moderately dense interstellar gas.
-In this picture, the captured ISM inflow powers thermal X-rays at the magnetic footprints, while the same field-line bundle channels non-thermal electrons to the high-altitude ECME layer, allowing radio and X-ray pulses to appear nearly phase-aligned without invoking a companion.
-The radio/X-ray alignment of ASKAP/DART\,J$1832-0911$ is consistent with this interpretation.
+Taken together, Sections~\ref{sec:injection}, \ref{sec:velocity_ceiling}, and \ref{sec:accretion_propeller} show that the most plausible ECME-powered LPRTs are long-period, relatively low-field neutron stars moving slowly through moderately dense interstellar gas.
+In this framework, ISM accretion can supply both the non-thermal electron population required for ECME and, under favourable conditions, a small thermal hotspot at the magnetic footprints.
+While such X-ray emission would generally be faint and often undetectable, the same field-line geometry naturally allows radio and X-ray pulses to appear nearly phase-aligned when both are observable, without invoking a binary companion.
+The detection of phase-aligned radio and X-ray pulses from ASKAP/DART\,J$1832-0911$ provides a concrete example that is consistent with this picture.

-The alternative possibility is that some LPRTs might instead be powered by isolated MWD.
-These objects possess strong magnetic fields \citep[$B_{\ast}\simeq10^{4}-10^{9}$\,G][]{FerrarioWickKawka2020_MWDs} and have extended magnetospheres capable of sustaining ECME.
+The alternative possibility is that some LPRTs might instead be powered by isolated MWDs.
+These objects possess strong magnetic fields \citep[$B_{\ast}\simeq10^{4}-10^9$\,G][]{FerrarioWickKawka2020_MWDs} and have extended magnetospheres capable of sustaining ECME.
 However, they differ sharply from neutron stars in accretion power, curvature radii, and achievable luminosities.
-We therefore examine whether a MWD can satisfy the same geometric and energetic requirements.
+We, therefore, examine whether a MWD can satisfy the same geometric and energetic requirements.

-Isolated MWDs might, in principle, appear as LPRTs, particularly because the much larger magnetospheres of MWDs yield lower plasma densities at comparable inflow rates, thus making the maser condition $\omega_{p}/\Omega_{e}\lesssim0.3$ easier to satisfy.
-The difficulty lies in the available power: even under optimistic ISM accretion, a MWD with $B_{\ast}\sim10^{8}$\,G, $M\simeq0.8\,M_{\odot}$, and $R_{\ast}\simeq10^{9}$\,cm can only supply $L_{\rm acc}\sim10^{26}-10^{27}$\,erg\,s$^{-1}$, several orders of magnitude below the radio luminosities inferred for LPRTs (see Eq: \ref{eq:Lacc}).
-Thus, while ECME may occur at low levels, the emission from MWDs would be too weak to be detected beyond a few hundred parsecs.
+The much larger magnetospheres of MWDs yield lower plasma densities at comparable inflow rates, thus making the maser condition $\omega_{p}/\Omega_{e}\lesssim0.3$ easier to satisfy.
+The difficulty lies in the available power: even under optimistic ISM accretion, a MWD with $B_{\ast}\sim10^{8}$\,G, $M\simeq0.8\,M_{\odot}$, and $R_{\ast}\simeq10^9$\,cm can only supply $L_{\rm acc}\sim10^{26}-10^{27}$\,erg\,s$^{-1}$, below the isotropic-equivalent radio luminosities inferred for LPRTs (see Eq.~\ref{eq:Lacc}).
+Thus, while ECME may occur, the emission from MWDs would be too weak to be detected beyond a few hundred parsecs.

-We also note that in a dipolar magnetic field the local radius of curvature quantifies how sharply a field line bends in the meridional plane.
+Additionally, in a dipolar magnetic field, the local radius of curvature quantifies how sharply a field line bends in the meridional plane.
 It is given by \citep{Gangadhara2004_Radius_curvature}